BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 > The number of unique notifiers per PD is limited to the number
 > of bits in a machine word by the underlying seL4 Notification
-> mechanism. **FIXME[Chris]: I assume this is the same restriction (28 on 32bit and 64 on 64bit architecture) as described in Implementation.Channel section below. it would be good to clarify how such number came about, even if it requires some implementation details. **
-> This is expected to be sufficient for the
+> mechanism.
+This is expected to be sufficient for the
 > target application domains of the seL4 Core Platform.
 Should the
 > number of notifiers exceed this limit, a more complex protocol will
-> need to be specified that allows disambiguating a larger number of notifiers.**
+> need to be specified that allows disambiguating a larger number of notifiers.

 ## Virtual machine {#vm}